scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Appending Entries to a PCB

-Every propagation period (as configured by the AS), the Control Service:
+Every propagation interval (as configured by the AS), the Control Service:

 - selects the best combinations of PCBs and interfaces connecting to a neighboring AS (i.e. a child AS or a core AS).
 This is described in [](#selection).
 - propagates each selected PCB to the selected egress interface(s) associated with it.
 This is described in [](#path-segment-prop).